wp-plugins/ninjafirewall/readme.txt

 7. NinjaFirewall Contextual Help.

 == Changelog ==

+= 1.3.1 =
+* Added a new set of options that can hook the HTTP response headers, including cookies, and modify them on-the-fly to help mitigate threats such as XSS, phishing and clickjacking attacks (see "Firewall Policies > HTTP response headers").
+* Updated security rules.
+* The function detecting if the firewall is enabled was rewritten and is more accurate and flexible.
+* File Check will display date & time using the blog timezone rather than the user localtime.

 = 1.3 =
 * Added a new feature that can detect changes made to your files (see "File Check" menu and its contextual help).